-Rate 0.56 to 1 lb ai/a (12 to 18 oz/a product on coarse soils, 14 to 21 fl oz/a product on medium and fine soils).
+Rate 0.56 to 1 lb ai/A (12 to 18 oz/A product on coarse soils, 14 to 21 fl oz/A product on medium and fine soils).

 Time Apply preemergence to weeds when hops are dormant or in early vegetative stages of growth.
 Incorporate with rainfall, sprinkler irrigation, or by mechanical means soon after application to maximize weed control.

 Caution Contact of spray mixture with hop foliage may cause injury to hops.
 May only be applied by ground (banded) application (including postemergence-directed).
 Has not been tested on all soil types in the Pacific Northwest so test on a small area of field to confirm crop safety on the local soil type.
 When applied after planting, use over-head irrigation to rinse foliage and prevent damage.

 Site of action Group 15: inhibits very long chain fatty acid synthesis